ray-project/ray/doc/source/rllib/rllib-algorithms.rst

     **IMPALA architecture:** In a training iteration, IMPALA requests samples from all EnvRunners asynchronously and the collected episode samples are returned to the main algorithm process as ray references (rather than actual objects available on the local process).
-    These episode references are then passed to the Learners for asynchronous updates of the model.
+    IMPALA then passes these episode references to the Learners for asynchronous updates of the model.
+    RLlib doesn't always synch back the weights to the EnvRunners right after a new model version is available.
-    To account for the fact that this asynchronous design leads to some degree of off-policiness on the EnvRunners (models aren't always synched back to EnvRunners right after a new version of the weights is available), IMPALA uses a procedure called v-trace, `described in the paper <https://arxiv.org/abs/1802.01561>`__.
+    To account for the resulting off-policy'ness on the EnvRunners, IMPALA uses a procedure called v-trace, `described in the paper <https://arxiv.org/abs/1802.01561>`__.
     IMPALA scales out on both axes, supporting multiple EnvRunners for sample collection and multiple GPU- or CPU-based Learners for updating the model.